Lidiadev/anemic-domain-model/README.md

-# From anemic to a rich domain model
+# From anemic to a rich domain model (Work in progress)

 A sample application on how to change the Domain Model from anemic to a rich one.